kzar/sticky-search/README.md

 I threw this together very quickly, some limitations:

 - UK Ebay domains hard-coded, so won't work for other countries.
-- Search preferences are lost each time the Advanced Search page is viewed.
 - Not in Chrome Web Store so updates won't work.
-- Does not save search preferences to storage, so they are lost after Chrome restarts.
 - No icon.